-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 Talks on who is going to rule Mosul are on the front burner, but a source close to the issue told CNN that essentially nothing had yet been agreed on how the city should be run.

-A commission established to discuss these issues has never met, the source said, nor is there an agreement on any form of power sharing among the many groups in Nineveh province on the table.
+A commission established to discuss these issues has never met, the source said, nor is there an agreement on any form of power sharing among the many groups in Nineveh province.

 US and Iraqi officials have spoken of creating eight self-governing areas in and around Mosul.
 Ever since Iraq's new constitution was passed, there's been much talk of local autonomy, but it's rarely been delivered.